 The federal law also penalizes those in the insurance industry who willfully allow prohibited persons to engage in the business of insurance.
 They must notify the [Insert Jurisdiction Insurance Department] (“the Department”) in writing of an employee or agent who is a prohibited person.
+Insurance entities which already employ a prohibited person who does not have a waiver shall take the necessary steps to have the individual apply for a 1033 written consent.

 A prohibited person may seek written consent

-A prohibited person may seek written consent to engage in the business of insurance in [Insert Jurisdiction].
+A prohibited person must seek written consent prior to engaging in the business of insurance in their Home State.
 The process for obtaining consent is set forth in this document.
-The process is available only to a [Insert Jurisdiction] resident who is seeking a [Insert Jurisdiction Insurance Department] insurance license or who wishes to be employed in the business of insurance in [Insert Jurisdiction Insurance Department] in a non-licensed capacity.
-A non-resident should consult her or his home state insurance department.
-The [Insert Jurisdiction Insurance Department] may require the prohibited person to provide a copy of the home state’s written consent.
+The process is available to a prohibited person seeking an insurance license or who wishes to be employed in the business of insurance in a non-licensed capacity in [Insert Jurisdiction].
+Nonresident applicants should not have to apply for a 1033 waiver.
+However, states may issue a nonresident 1033 waiver if the Home State did not issue a 1033 written consent or when the Home State does not issue 1033 written consents on the same basis.
+The [Insert Jurisdiction Insurance Department] may require the prohibited person to release any information the [Insert Jurisdiction Insurance Department] may request as part of the investigation, including but not limited to, records of former employment, state and federal tax returns, business records, banking records.

 Definition of relevant terms

 Breach of Trust.
-A crime involving breach of trust includes, but is not limited to, an offense constituting or involving misuse, misapplication or misappropriation of: (a) anything of value held as a fiduciary (including, but not limited to, a trustee, administrator, executor, conservator, receiver, guardian, agent, employee, partner, officer director or public servant); or (b) anything of value of any public, private or charitable organization
+A wrongful act, use, misappropriation, or omission with respect to any property or fund which has been committed to a person in a fiduciary, official capacity or some other relationship based on trust, or the misuse of one’s official fiduciary, or other position based on trust to engage in a wrongful act, use, misappropriation, or omission.
+(For example, a fiduciary relationship is present in a lawyer/client relationship, physician/patient relationship), or caregiver/elder adult relationship.

 Business of Insurance.
-This term means the writing of insurance or the reinsuring of risks, by an insurer, including all acts necessary or incidental to such writing or reinsuring and the activities of persons who act as, or are, officers, directors, agents, or employees of insurers or who are other persons authorized to act on behalf of such persons.
+This term means the writing of insurance or the reinsuring of risks, by an insurer, including all acts necessary or incidental to such writing or reinsuring and the activities of persons who act as, or are, officers, directors, agents, or other licensed or unlicensed employees of insurers or who are other persons authorized to act on behalf of such persons.

 Conviction.
-This term includes, but is not limited to: (a) a plea in abeyance or other similar agreement that defers a criminal judgment, regardless of whether the criminal charges were dismissed pursuant to the terms of the agreement; and (b) an expunged conviction
+This term includes but is not limited to, having been found guilty by verdict of a judge or jury, having entered a plea of guilty or nolo contendere or no contest, or having been given probation, a suspended sentence or a fine.

-.
+States may include in the definition of “Conviction” a plea in abeyance, a diversion, or an expunged conviction.

 Dishonesty.
-A crime involving dishonesty includes, but is not limited to, an offense constituting or involving perjury, bribery, forgery, counterfeiting, false or misleading oral or written statements, deception, fraud, theft, schemes or artifices to deceive or defraud, material misrepresentations and the failure to disclose material facts.
+Means directly or indirectly to cheat or defraud; to cheat or defraud for monetary gain or its equivalent; or wrongfully to take property belonging to another in violation of any criminal statute.
+Dishonesty includes acts involving want of integrity, lack of probity, or a disposition to distort, cheat, or act deceitfully or fraudulently, and may include crimes which federal, state or local laws define as dishonest.
+Common definition for dishonesty includes, lie, cheat, deceive, or defraud.
+Untrustworthiness, lack of integrity, honesty, fairness, etc.

 Felony.
-A “felony” is an offense that is specifically classified as such in the section defining it.
+A “felony” is an offense that is specifically classified as such in [insert appropriate reference to state law].
 If there is no classification, an offense is a felony if the maximum term of authorized imprisonment authorized is more than one year, or if the maximum penalty is death.